risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-cluster-plan.md

 <TabItem value="free" label="Free tier">

-The free-tier plan provides all the necessary resources for you to test and explore all the features of RisingWave Cloud — at no cost.
+The free-tier plan provides all the necessary resources to test and explore all RisingWave Cloud's features — at no cost.

 :::caution
 Clusters created under the free-tier plan will expire after seven days, and your data will be kept for an additional seven days.
 If you want to get a backup of your data, please contact us at cloud-support@risingwave-labs.com.